Responsible Corporate Governance Our strategy & economic success

 Economic responsibility

-• Since 2015, EVVA hasincreased productivity every year (productivity is a key figure that compares input to output in actual/target working hours in the area of production/manufacturing).
+• Between 2015 and 2020, EVVA has increased productivity every year (productivity is a key figure that compares input to output in actual/target working hours in the area of production/manufacturing).
 Even in 2020, the challenging year of the pandemic.
-Despite short-time working, large order volumes have again been processed particularly efficiently.
-In 2021, however, productivity has fallen by around 5%.
-The reason for this is the relocation of numerous assembly lines and workplaces from the old building to the headquarters annex, which was completed at the end of 2021.
+2021 and 2022, however, productivity has fallen, in the reporting period by 6%.
+The reason for this was, besides a slightly lower parts availability (see next column) among other things the relocation of numerous assembly lines and workplaces from the old building to the headquarters annex, which was completed in 2021/2022.
 Setting up the new work environments and commissioning the machines and processes took a correspondingly longer amount of time in production.
-This will also remain relevant for the 2022 reporting period, because the new factory planning and further relocations are still being implemented.
+This was also relevant for the 2022 reporting period.

 Strategic decisions and their impact on sustainability (selection)